push-based/awesome-web-performance-snippets/snippets/full-relayout/Readme.md

 ## Usage

 1. Start the recording in the performance tab
-2. Execute the script over one of the given options
+2. Execute the script over one of the given options multiple times in a row with a small break inbetween
 3. Stop the recording and analyze the flames

 ![full-page-relayout](images/full-page-relayout.png)